Characters SHOULD change?

 There’s all these different ways of presenting a change, or not presenting one AT ALL.
 This notion that characters MUST change – “or bust” – is simply false.

 In answering the question, “is good characterisation about change?” we must conclude “yes” … AND “no”.
-Change in the protagonist is JUST ONE of the many tools in the writer’s arsenal and frankly, the former is massively overused at present.
+Change in the protagonist is JUST ONE of the many tools in the writer’s arsenal … And frankly, the former is massively overused at present!
+What can YOU do, that’s different to the “usual”?
+As I’ve outlined here, LOTS!

 For B2W offers and free stuff first, join my EMAIL LIST